SimoKiihamaki/Budget-Coder/README.md

 ## Acknowledgments

-- Deepseek Coder team for their excellent model
+- Deepseek team for their excellent model
 - Anthropic for Claude Sonnet
 - OpenRouter for API access
 - MCP community for the framework